-investigate any conduct in State affairs, or
+- investigate any conduct in State affairs, or in the public administration in any sphere of government, that is alleged or suspected to be improper or to result in any impropriety or prejudice - · report on that conduct - take appropriate remedial action - be accessible to all people and communities.
+The Public Protector has additional legislat-

-in the public administration in any sphere of government, that is alleged or suspected to be improper or to result in any impropriety or prejudice resolve disputes or grievances involving the State through mediation, consultation, negotiation and any other remedies.
+The Public Protector has additional legislative powers contained in about 16 statutes.
+It must resolve disputes or grievances involving the State through mediation, consultation, negotiation and any other remedies.
 It also has a mandate to enforce executive ethics, the Paia of 2000, the Protected Disclosures Act, 2000 (Act 26 of 2000), and the Prevention and Combating of Corrupt Activities Act, 2004 (Act 12 of 2004).